reiniervlinschoten/castoredc_api-R/README.md

 First create and start the necessary Python environment.
 If this already exists, this will start and update the Python environment.
 Then you can download your study data for analysis.
+For downloading you need your client-ID and client-secret (don't share these!) and url to the server.
+* client-ID and client-secret: Account -> Settings -> Castor EDC API
+* study-ID: Study -> Settings -> Castor Study ID
+* url: *region*.castoredc.com

 ```r
 library(CastorEDCApi)